 Mark Gordon, Washington Dept. of Ecology

-Dave Major, Savron
+David Major, Savron

 Todd Miller, Kennedy / Jenks Consultants

-Tim Patterson, Chevron Corporation
+Timothy Patterson, Chevron Corporation

 Washington State is breaking new ground with its integrated approach to financing and managing LUST cleanups.
 Join us for this panel discussion to learn about the Washington State Pollution Liability Insurance Agency’s holistic approach to supporting UST owners and operators with pollution liability insurance coverage; loans and grants to upgrade infrastructure and complete cleanups; and technical assistance to move contaminated sites to closure under MTCA.
 A program overview will be followed by a diverse panel of UST loan and grant recipients sharing real-world stories of successes achieved with these integrated tools and resources.